Dock (macOS): macOS

-The original version of the dock, found in Mac OS X Public Beta to 10.0, is a flat, white translucent interface with pinstripes typical of the Aqua look.
+The original version of the Dock, found in Mac OS X Public Beta to 10.0, was a white translucent bar mounted to the bottom of the screen, with pinstripes typical of the Aqua look.
+Running applications were denoted using a black triangle underneath the application icon, and a black line was used to divide applications and documents on the left and right side of the screen, respectively.

-Mac OS X 10.1 adds support for setting it sideways, which was previously only present in the Terminal, though it otherwise remains the same.
+Mac OS X 10.1 added support for setting the Dock on both the left and right side of the screen, which was previously only possible to change with the Terminal.
+It otherwise remained the same.

-Mac OS X 10.2 removes the pinstripes, but is otherwise identical.
+Mac OS X Jaguar (10.2) removed the pinstripes from the Dock, leaving only a translucent white bar.